-Vipin Narang is a nonresident scholar in the Nuclear Policy Program at the Carnegie Endowment for International Peace.
-He is associate professor of political science at the Massachusetts Institute of Technology (MIT) and a member of MIT’s Security Studies Program.
+Vipin Narang was a nonresident scholar in the Nuclear Policy Program at the Carnegie Endowment for International Peace.
+He is the Frank Stanton Professor of Nuclear Security and Political Science at the Massachusetts Institute of Technology (MIT) and a member of MIT’s Security Studies Program.
 His research interests include nuclear proliferation and strategy, South Asian security, and general security studies.

 He received his PhD from Harvard University’s Department of Government in May 2010, where he was awarded the Edward M. Chase Prize for the best dissertation in international relations.
 He holds a BS and MS in chemical engineering with distinction from Stanford University and an MPhil with Distinction in international relations from Balliol College, Oxford University, where he studied on a Marshall Scholarship.
 He has been a fellow at Harvard University’s John M. Olin Institute for Strategic Studies, a predoctoral fellow at Harvard University’s Belfer Center for Science and International Affairs, and a Stanton junior faculty fellow at Stanford University’s Center for International Security and Cooperation.